 The tabs during wartime were not aluminum, so they were subject to rusting and flaking paint.

 Back to thick aluminum plates.
+Unlike the earlier thick aluminum plates, these were painted silver.

 Thin aluminum plate.
 It is difficult to find examples of this plate style which are this nice.